-Product: Provide a forum for field personnel to discuss problems and issues review topics but meetings will be scheduled in future years as needed.
+Product: Provide a forum for field personnel to discuss problems and issues topics but meetings will be scheduled in future years as needed.

-Schedule: The 2012 meeting will be cancelled due to a lack of pertinent processors to discuss issues related to analyzing hard parts
+Schedule: The 2012 meeting will be cancelled due to a lack of pertinent review to discuss issues related to analyzing hard parts (otoliths, spines, etc.)